mawlid1431/CentFund-Africa/docs/SYSTEM_ARCHITECTURE.md

 ## 🎓 Summary

-CentFund Africa is a comprehensive sponsorship management platform that:
+CertFund Africa is a comprehensive sponsorship management platform that:

 1. **Connects** students needing certification funding with willing sponsors
 2. **Manages** the complete application lifecycle from submission to completion